alihussain03/Software-Design-And-Architecture-Specialization/DesignPatterns/README.md

                   Composite objects.
 Example: In a File System, a Folder is a Composite because it can contain other files and folders.
         - **Decorator Pattern**
+            - The Decorator pattern is a structural design pattern that allows you to add new functionality to an existing object dynamically without altering its structure.
+This is achieved by creating decorator classes that wrap the original class and provide additional functionality.
+            - The Decorator pattern is useful when you need to add new functionality to an existing object without altering its structure.
+For example, if you have a class that represents a car, you might want to add new features like a sunroof or a navigation system.
+The Decorator pattern allows you to create decorators that add these features to the car.
+The Decorator pattern is also useful when you need to add new functionality to an object in a flexible way.
+For example, if you have a class that represents a text editor, you might want to add new features like spell checking or syntax highlighting.
+The Decorator pattern allows you to create decorators that add these features to the text editor.
+            - Java.io package uses decorator pattern.
+The `BufferedReader` and `BufferedWriter` classes are decorators that add buffering to the `Reader` and `Writer` classes.
         - **Facade Pattern**
             - The façade design pattern attempts to provide a single, simplified interface for client classes to interact with a subsystem.
 It is a structural design pattern.
 A façade is a wrapper class that